bitrise-io/devcenter/_articles/en/reviews/triggering-builds-with-a-pull-request-draft.md

    ![](/img/manual-approval.png)

    Please note that you can only change this setting for private apps!
+For public apps, this is ALWAYS enabled.